 For some reason, today she had a reaction to the eye drops.
 The eye drops are vasoconstrictors which means that they narrow the blood vessels and sometimes because it's systematic, it might narrow other blood vessels in the body, causing a negative reaction.

 In Anna's case, about one hour after she received the drops, she stopped breathing.
 The nurses had to resuscitate her and she was hooked up to monitors immediately.
-But once she was stabilized, she did really well.
+But once s

 The eye exam was performed later on and her vitals were great during the exam so they let us take her home.
 This was a localized incident and we were told that we just have to inform the staff next time she is in for an eye exam, to keep her on monitors at all times and to stay after the exam for a short period to make sure she is stable.